cysouw/diathesis/text/c01_introduction.md

 - Ich bin einkaufen.
 :::

 This chapter arose as a byproduct of the main goal of this book, namely listing all German diatheses.
 To clearly delimit what counts as a diathesis, I also collected constructions that are structurally similar to diatheses, but that did not involve any role remapping.
 These structures are called ~~epitheses~~ and are listed in-full in the respective X.4 sections of the following data chapters.
 This chapter summarises and organises the major epitheses that I have been able to find.
-I will also propose German names for all of these constructions.
+I will also propose Latinate-German names for all of these constructions.

 Quickly recapitulated, an ~~epithesis~~ is a monoclausal construction in which the lexical roles are not remapped in comparison to a basic clause (= a clause with just a single finite lexical verb form).
 For example, a basic clause with the finite verb *erzählen* 'to tell' [@next a] might have the roles of 'teller' (*Großvater*, in the nominative), 'tellee' (*Enkelin*, in the dative) and 'story told' (*Witz*, in the accusative).
-A construction like *pflegen + zu-Infinitiv* is an epithesis because when applied to *erzählen* all these roles remain encoded in exactly the same grammatical form [@next b].
+A construction like *pflegen + zu‑Infinitiv* is an epithesis because when applied to *erzählen* all these roles remain encoded in exactly the same grammatical form [@next b].
 Additionally, this construction is monoclausal because the finite *pflegte* is placed at the end in a subordinate situation (i.e. the clause is coherent, see [@sec:intro-coherence]).

 ::: ex
 - Der Großvater erzählt seiner Enkelin einen Witz.